 The association rule mining (ARM) is very important task within the area of data mining [1].
 Given a set of transactions, where each transaction is a set of literals (called items), an association rule is an expression of the form $X \rightarrow Y$, where X and Y are sets of items.
 The intuitive meaning of such a rule is that transactions of the database which contain X tend to contain Y. An example of an association rule is: "30% of transactions that contain beer also contain diapers; 2% of all transactions contain both of these items".
 Here 30% is called the confidence of the rule, and 2% the support of the rule.
 The problem is to find all association rules that satisfy user-specified minimum support and minimum confidence constraints.
+Frequent patterns discovered via mining processes not only themselves are interesting, but also are useful to other data analysis and mining tasks, including associative classification, clustering, cube computation and analysis, and gradient mining and multi-dimensional discriminant analysis [19].

 The main task of every ARM algorithm is to discover the sets of items that frequently appear together, the frequent itemsets.
 Finding frequent itemsets in transaction databases has been demonstrated to be useful in several business applications [14].
-Many algorithms have been proposed to find frequent itemsets from a very large database.
-The number of database scans required for the task has been reduced from a number equal to the size of the largest itemset in Apriori [2], to typically just a single scan in modern ARM algorithms such as Sampling and DIC [3, 4].
-Efficient mining

-Manuscript received November 4, 2007.
+Manuscript received July 22, 2008.